felixlopz/hubrise-test-task/content/apps/pixelpoint-windows-api/en/integrate-delivery-platforms.md

 position: 5
 layout: documentation
 meta:
-  title: Connect the PixelPoint Windows API to HubRise - Food Delivery Platforms
+  title: Connect PixelPoint Windows API to HubRise - Food Delivery Platforms
   description: Instructions on how to integrate your PAR PixelPoint EPOS with the main food delivery platforms.
 Synchronise data between your EPOS and your apps.
 ---